itz-Abhi/xrqulette/README.md

 # ⚡ ❱ Hello everyone 👊, I'm xrqu.

 ## 🥀 ❱ About me

-* Hello everyone, I'm xrqu.
+* Hello everyone, I'm **xrqu**.
 I am the funder of Stoneclane Development.
 My favorite programming language is Javascript.
-Even though I am a kind person sometimes I can be bad sometimes, I hope you will be kind to me :)
+Even though I am a kind person sometimes I can be bad sometimes, I hope you will be kind to me. thank you for reading :)

 ## 🖥 ❱ My Social Media Addresses
 <div align="left" width="45%"